sparkplug/momo-php-developer-training-slides/PITCHME.md

 ---

-# Your software is a virtual agent
+### with the Open API

-# with the Open API
+ - Your software is a virtual agent

 - withdraw from an account with the Collections API
 - deposit with Disbursements API